Traditions of the Georgia Institute of Technology: The Whistle

 A steam whistle that blows at various times throughout the day to mark the end of classes.
 This tradition is a hold over from the trade school days, originally used to mark the end of a shift in the shops; now it is used both to mark the end of classes and as a fifteen-minute warning to the beginning of the next classes.
 It is also blown when Georgia Tech's football team scores a touchdown or wins a game, and at each spring's "When the Whistle Blows" remembrance ceremony.

-Although not as popular as "stealing the T," the whistle has been stolen several times.
+Although not as popular as "stealing the T", the whistle has been stolen several times.
 The first ever Tech whistle installed in the late 1890s was stolen in 1902.
 The whistle was returned to Dean Griffin in 1949 as a retirement gift.
 The second theft of the whistle occurred in 1963, when a group of students nicknamed the "Magnificent 7" stole the whistle.
 Fearing Institute repercussions, the group returned the whistle in the spring of 1964.
 The whistle was again stolen in 1978 by a group nicknamed the "Committee of Five".
 The whistle was also stolen in 1969 and 1997.
 Both times the whistle was returned almost immediately after its theft.
 In 1969, the whistle was given to the student body president as a graduation gift a month after its theft and the 1997 theft was solved when President Clough found the whistle on his lawn a day after its theft.

 The current steam whistle, located near Tech Tower, was built by the GTRI Machine Shop and installed in 2004.
-Prior to the Fall 2017 semester, the Whistle blew five minutes before the hour, every hour from 8:55 am to 5:55 am, but following a modification of the class schedule, the whistle now follows a modified blowing schedule.
+Prior to the Fall 2017 semester, the Whistle blew five minutes before the hour, every hour from 8:55 am to 5:55 pm, but following a modification of the class schedule, the whistle now follows a modified blowing schedule.
 The Faculty newspaper is also named The Whistle.